 - Seatbelts required by all in the vehicle regardless of age

 Parent – teen safe driving contract

 Crash rates peak during the first 6 months that teens drive without supervision, making this an essential time for parents to provide guidance, oversight, and set limits.
 Parents who do this have teens that are less likely to receive traffic tickets or be involved in traffic crashes.
 Inexperience and immaturity combine to make young drivers especially at-risk at night, after drinking alcohol, with passengers, when unbelted, and when using cellphones.
 Parents are strongly encouraged to complete a driving contract with their teen.
-For a sample, see the Parent – teen safe driving contract on pages 16-17.
+For a sample, see the Parent – teen safe driving contract.